WriteIntent

 Upload your keywords

-CSV of keyword + search volume.
+CSV of keyword + search volume, plus your market (country/language) and overlap threshold.

 2